musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Yes, I can.

 **Dhammarato:** Yes, you can.
 Yes, you can.
 Play your sweet tune.
 Yes, you can.
 Smile.
-Even though that bully is there, even though that racist is there, you're still.
-Okay.
+Even though that bully is there, even though that racist is there, you're still okay.
 This needs to be practiced.
 So you, little girl, take your little violin and you go practice.
 Practice your joy.

 **Anna:** Mmhmm.
 Okay.